-Due to the precautions resulting from the Covid-19 pandemic the course will run only online via MS TEAMS.
-Online classes will take place according to our schedule and our Syllabus via MS TEAMS.
+Due to the precautions resulting from the Covid-19 pandemic the course will run online via MS TEAMS in February and then in person should the situation allow it.
+Both online and in person classes will take place according to our schedule and our Syllabus either via MS TEAMS or in classrooms.
 However, necessary changes may apply according to the updated pandemic situation and will be announced in advance via Notice Board or via email.